vanHeemstraSystems/publish-node-package/300/400/README.md

 We're going to require those Star Wars names to get the object that we need.

-**Tip*, for the use of *assertions* see https://codereviewvideos.com/how-i-fixed-needs-an-import-assertion-of-type-json/
+**Tip*, for the use of *assertions* see https://codereviewvideos.com/how-i-fixed-needs-an-import-assertion-of-type-json/ and https://simonplend.com/import-json-in-es-modules/

 We'll simply say,